 Management & validation (8 tools) — environment validation (3 tools), plus experiment status, listing, deletion, pause, resume, and event tracking (5 tools).

 Requirements: Kubernetes v1.15+ (tested with v1.27.6), Chaos Mesh v2.6+ (tested with v2.8.0), Python 3.10-3.12, kubectl configured.
 Install via pip from GitHub.
-Despite the 1-star count, this is the most comprehensive fault injection MCP server available — 33 tools covering every Chaos Mesh chaos type including the less common PhysicalMachineChaos and DNSChaos.
-The lack of adoption is the main concern.
+Despite the 2-star count, this is the most comprehensive fault injection MCP server available — 33 tools covering every Chaos Mesh chaos type including the less common PhysicalMachineChaos and DNSChaos.
+The lack of adoption and zero commits since December 2025 are the main concerns.
 No official Chaos Mesh MCP server exists yet.

 Commercial Platforms